alcantariel/ocp-java-17/Chapter 01/README.md

 - Decimal (digits 0-9): also called base 10 since there are 10 possible values for each digit
 - Octal (digits 0-7): which uses the number 0 as a prefix, for example, 017
 - Hexadecimal (digits 0-9 and letters A-F/a-f): which uses 0x or 0X as a prefix, for example, 0xFF, 0xff.
-Hexadecimal is case insensitive, so all of these examples mean the same value.
+Hexadecimal is case-insensitive, so all of these examples mean the same value.
 - Binary (0-1 digits): which uses the number 0 followed by b or B as a prefix, for example, 0b10, 0B10

 #### Literals and the Underscore Character